brocolies/Kaggle-Playground-Series-S5-E5/README.md

 # 🧠 Predict Calories from Biometric Data

 > A regression challenge to predict calories burned using biometric and activity records.
-> Participated as part of Kaggle Playground Series SxEy.
+> Participated as part of Kaggle Playground Series S5E5.

 ---